gshmalyukh/pwrteams/README.md

 /users/{username}/repositories.
 can use parameter ?filter=(focked, nonforked, all (by default)).
 On first query system cache the pages - pagination is used so app goes through all pages and saves pages and ETags.
-Next time with the same page it sends etag and if we have 304 reponse take page from cache.
+Next time with the same page app sends etag and if we have 304 reponse from GitHub app take page from cache.
 (At first I have done loading the pages from cache in the event of network problems, later decided against it).
 All configurations in the application.yaml.